Jacky Cupit

-Jacky Douglas Cupit (born February 1, 1938) is an American professional golfer who has played on both the PGA Tour and the Senior PGA Tour.
+Jacky Douglas Cupit (February 1, 1938 – March 4, 2026) was an American professional golfer who played on both the PGA Tour and the Senior PGA Tour.

 Early life and amateur career

 Cupit was born and raised in Longview, Texas.
 His older brother, Buster, was a professional golfer who played mainly in Texas and Oklahoma.

-Cupit attended the University of Houston.
+He attended the University of Houston.
 As a member of the Cougars golf team, he earned All-American honors in 1959 and 1960.

 Professional career

 In 1960, Cupit turned pro.
 He joined the PGA Tour the following year.

 Cupit played on the PGA Tour from 1961 to 1973 and had four victories.
 His first came at the 1961 Canadian Open helping him to win the PGA's Rookie of the Year award.
 His last tour win came in 1966 at the Cajun Classic.
 Cupit's best finish in a major was runner-up at the U.S. Open in 1963, when he and Arnold Palmer lost to Julius Boros in a three-way playoff.

 After reaching the age of 50 in 1988, Cupit played part-time on the Senior PGA Tour.
-He currently is the Golf Professional Emeritus at the Links at Land's End in Yantis, Texas.
+He was the Golf Professional Emeritus at the Links at Land's End in Yantis, Texas.

+Death

+Cupit died on March 4, 2026, at the age of 88.